 Copy North to all nodes in the User Data panel.

 Set transitions in the skin for more control over transitions.

 Remove All Links option added to the Tour menu and Tour Map for quickly clear all linking.

-If you ever get lost and/or curious, you can also check out the documentation for the beta release right here.
+If you ever get lost and/or curious, you can also check out the documentation.
 You’ll also find the documentation within Pano2VR by going to the Help menu and choosing Help.